Arendse scores three tries as South Africa crush Australia

 Then came two penalty tries which left South Africa 36-5 ahead with a quarter of the match still to be played.

-Pieter-Steph du Toit barged over for another Springbok try, converted by Libbok, before substitute Gordon scored a late consolation try which he converted.
+Pieter-Steph du Toit barged over for a sixth Springbok try, converted by Libbok, before substitute Gordon snatched a late consolation try which he converted.

-The first round continues later Saturday when Argentina host defending champions New Zealand in Mendoza.
+The first round continues later Saturday when Argentina host defending champions and record eight-time title-holders New Zealand in Mendoza.

 © 2023 AFP